 The specific goals of the redesign include:

 - Adding requested enhancements received from user feedback

-- Improved HELP system.
+- An improved HELP system.
 NLM has selected RoboHelp Office to produce a new Help system.

 SERHOLD to OCLC